-Adapting your teleworking policies or implementing altogether new ones?
-Several of your peers have shared their practices, procedures and policies via the Philanthropy Exchange in the Open Exchange, like these sample policies from Central Alabama Community Foundation:
+Adapting your teleworking policies or implementing brand new ones?
+Several of your peers have shared their practices, procedures, and policies via the Philanthropy Exchange in the Open Exchange, like these sample policies from Central Alabama Community Foundation:

 In the same way that you are being patient with your grantees, be patient with yourselves.
 Across the nation and the world, we are all faced with adapting to this new way of working under mounting health and economic pressures.
 Yet we are also seeing countless examples of generosity and grace.
 Take time to celebrate your successes large and small and to support each other.
 We’re all in this together.